MQTTCool/chat-example/README.md

 <!-- START DESCRIPTION mqttextender-example-chat-client-javascript -->

-The **MQTT Basic Chat Demo** is a very simple chat application based on MQTT Extender.
+The **MQTT Basic Chat Demo** is a very simple chat application, which shows a basic usage of the **MQTT Extender Web Client API** to handle communications with MQTT Extender.

 ![screenshot](screen-large.png)

 ## Details

-The **MQTT Basic Chat Demo** implements an extremely simple chat application, where all the users connected to the page can exchange messages.

-Launch multiple instances of the demo, possibly on different machines, to appreciate the message broadcast capability.
+The **MQTT Basic Chat Demo** implements an extremely simple chat application, which shows a basic usage of the **MQTT Extender Web Client API** to handle communications with MQTT Extender.
+All the users connected to the page can exchange messages, therefore  launch multiple instances of the demo, possibly on different machines, to appreciate the message broadcast capability.

-This page uses the **MQTT Extender Web Client API** to handle communications with MQTT Extender.

 Check out the sources for further explanations.